dannycochran/portfolio/README.md

 **Install Grunt & Node Dependencies**

 ```
-  node -v
-  v4.5.1
-  gem install sass
-  npm install
+  yarn install
 ```

 **Run Portfolio**

 ```
-  grunt app
+  yarn start
 ```

 **Extending Portfolio**

 Portfolio isn't quite plug and play yet, but swapping out your own JSON data in the data folder is a good start.

-After that, you'd have to generate some Tumblr / Twitter tokens to get the social feeds going.
+After that, you'd have to generate some Tumblr tokens to get the blog feed going.